 1. Break Down the Standards

-I like to begin with the standards and break down the various skills and concepts.
+Start by reading the standards and breaking down the various skills and concepts.
 Some districts require these to be written as “I Can” statements and used as daily objectives.
 Even if you are not required to have them, it’s a great idea to post them and share the daily objective with your students throughout the lesson.
-The idea here is to pinpoint what students should be able to do at the end of the unit.
+The idea here is to describe what a student can do by the end of a lesson.

 3. Scaffold the skills from basic to complex

 At this point, I grab a calendar and a pencil and begin putting skills on paper.
 Consider what skills have been learned in prior years and where gaps may exist, so that you can place emphasis and additional time on those areas.
 Make note of lessons that may be more difficult so that you allow adequate opportunities for students to become familiar with the content.
-I also include summative and formative assessments on the calendar.
+Our All Access Unit Overviews include a section with the prior year’s aligned standards.

 4. Incorporate Mathematical Practices